3. INSTRUCTIONS AND GUIDELINES FOR REFEREES

 3.6.2.The Referee shall be called on court by the Umpire or intervene on his own initiative in case of flagrant or other misbehaviour resulting in a red card (Law 16.7) or when the Umpire needs his assistance to resolve other issues.

-220.127.116.11.Should the Referee decide to disqualify a player, this player is disqualified from all events of the tournament, and a Disciplinary process may be recommended in the Referee's Report.
+126.96.36.199.Should the Referee decide to disqualify a player, this player is disqualified from all events of the tournament and in Team Tournaments, from all future matches of the Team Tournament; and a Disciplinary process may be recommended in the Referee's Report.
 The player's doubles partner may continue in other events of the tournament (GCR, Regulation 31.5).

 3.6.3.The Referee shall at all times, when observing play, consider whether the shuttle speed selected before play started still appears to be correct.